Devil's Lair: Excavations

 Devil's Lair has been the subject of scientific research since the 1970s by palaeontologists and archaeologists.
 Excavations have recovered stone artefacts, numerous animal bone remains, hearths, bone artefacts and human skeletal remains.

 Preservation of cultural materials has been very good and a long, well dated cultural sequence has been documented.
 The diversity and productiveness of the evidence from Devil's Lair make it unusually valuable as a source of information on cultural and natural history in the extreme southwest of Australia since the first colonisation of the continent.

-The site is named for the remains of the locally extinct Sarcophilus harrisii uncovered there, their own bones and those of the animals they had fractured when consuming them at the site; the species was known by the remaining population that is referred to as the Tasmanian devil.
+The site is named for the remains of the locally extinct Sarcophilus harrisii (Tasmanian devil), uncovered there, including its bones and those of the animals that it had fractured when consuming them at the site.
 The earliest palaeontological examination at the site was undertaken by E. L. Lundelius in 1955, then an American Fulbright scholar researching mammalian Pleistocene fauna in Western Australia.
 A review of tooth specimens of kangaroo species collected at the site discovered a human tooth was included and the archaeological significance of Devil's Lair prompted intense interest in that field.

 Archaeological significance

 Devil's Lair is important as one of the earliest sites of human occupation in Australia, a site with very early human ornaments and an unusually rich source of information for prehistoric cultural and natural history in the southwest of Western Australia.
+The site boasts a rich history, occupation of the site dating back to more than 40,000 years ago.
+With dates of occupation as early as 48,000 years ago, Devil's Lair widens the scope of the peopling of Australia.
+Adze-like scrapers, jewelry, hearths, and faunal remains offer a glimpse of life in Australia during the Late Pleistocene, as well as the complexity of Pleistocene tool technologies.
+The site, albeit having sparse inhabitants, could be representative of adaptations towards terrestrial economies from coastal economies.

+Technology

+Both stone and bone tools were found in Devil's Lair, present stratigraphically in trenches 2, 5, and 6.
+These tools are both complex and versatile, including flakes, bone points, adze-like scrapers, and limestone, quartz and chert scalar cores.
+Stone tools utilized a flake technology produced by discoidal cores, however, no discoidal cores were recovered from the site.
+Stone flakes were reused and had utility (sawing and cutting).
+Scaler cores as well were reutilized; one notched quartz core showing signs of being used as a scraper.
+Bone points, the second-most common artifact found, were sharpened and utilized similarly to modern Aboriginal bone points.